Estate Planning Probate

 Businesses need leaders.
-No company, corporation, partnership or other business entity can survive without leadership.
-In the event the leader or leaders of the business becomes ill, dies, or retires, businesses that do not have a cohesive and well thought out business succession plan struggle to regain their traction and maintain their current direction.
+No company, corporation, partnership, or other business entity can survive without leadership.
+In the event that the leader or leaders of the business becomes ill, dies, or retires, businesses that do not have a cohesive and well thought out business succession plan struggle to regain their traction and maintain their current direction.
 No matter the size of the business, all businesses need succession plans for when adversity strikes.

-And of course, tax consequences and how the business succession plan will affect your businesses overall bottom-line must be considered.
+And of course, tax consequences, and how the business succession plan will affect your businesses overall bottom-line, must be considered.
 The four basic reasons for succession planning in general are: 1) providing liquidity for owners, 2) minimizing estate taxes, 3) providing for the continuation of the business, and 4) providing for family members.What are Some of the Pitfalls I Should be Concerned About?

 From our experience, nothing is worse than having your vital employees or successive family members assume they are entitled to a new role or position within the company simply because you are now gone.
 Such common pitfalls are easily avoided through proper business planning.
 For example, business leaders can manage expectations by laying out a clear and succinct plan for how the transition is going to move forward once the leader steps down.What are Some Business Succession Planning Objectives?

 At Ogden Law Firm, PC, we strive to make sure that there are no unsaid or unspoken assumptions.
 Successive planning requires an open dialogue and strategy for all the successive employees and family members.
-Due to the sensitive nature succession planning, successful business planning requires careful consultation with family and long-term employees to eliminate assumptions and feelings of entitlement.
+Due to the sensitive nature of succession planning, successful business planning requires careful consultation with family and long-term employees to eliminate assumptions and feelings of entitlement.